-Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change Plan additional technical requirements for accessibility, exceeding the minimum standards required into by Building Regulations where a local planning authority has a policy in place and based on evidence that a higher level of accessibility and adaptability in new residential development is viable and necessary to meet current and future housing needs.
+Section of District Plan District Plan Policy / Para / Appendix Modified text (deleted text shown in red font as struck through and additional text shown in red font and underlined) Reason for change additional technical requirements for accessibility, exceeding the minimum standards required into by Building Regulations where a local planning authority has a policy in place and based on evidence that a higher level of accessibility and adaptability in new residential development is viable and necessary to meet current and future housing needs.
 The Council has considered housing needs through a number of studies that will informed an the assessment of housing and economic development needs.
 This has demonstrated that a high and rising proportion of residents are in need of the level of accessibility provided by Approved Document Part M - Category 2 dwellings, broadly equivalent to the former Lifetime Homes Standards.
 This requires new residential development to provide step-free access to and within the entrance storey of the dwelling.
 The Council has produced a Viability Assessment (December 2011) that incorporated the costs of meeting 'Lifetime Homes' requirements into base construction costs for all dwelling types.
 These standards are being phased out, but draft housing standards provide an optional requirement referred to as 'Category 2 Accessible and Adaptable dwellings' that are described as being similar to Lifetime Homes requirements.
 An update to the Viability Assessment in May 2013 found that base construction costs from the original assessment had increased only marginally and previous assumptions were robust.
-The draft Category 2 access standard - Accessible and adaptable dwellings requires new residential development to provide step free access to and within the entrance storey of the dwelling.
+The draft Category 2 access standard - Accessible and adaptable dwellings requires new residential development to provide step-free access to and within the entrance storey of the dwelling.
 The Mid Sussex Whole Plan and CIL Viability Assessment (2015) accounts for the cost of meeting Category 2 - Accessible and Adaptable dwellings in the study construction Whilst this costs.
-This is demonstrates that the optional requirement is generally achievable although there is a risk that the need for lift provision may create a development viability issue for small flatted residential buildings, a provision of a lift in a block of flats was not a Lifetime Homes requirement.
+This is demonstrates that the optional requirement is generally achievable although there is a risk that the need for lift provision may create a development viability issue for small flatted residential buildings. and therefore a A threshold has therefore been applied for this type of development below which the Category 1 (visitable dwellings) access standard will apply.
+The provision of a lift in a block of flats was not a Lifetime Homes requirement.